rhodrium45/whisper-pyannote-transcription-to-TextGrid/README.md

 ## Preliminary Setup

 1. Download the repository and import the necessary packages
-2. Create an account with Pyannote if you don't already have one and either start a free trial or buy a package that allows you access to their precision-2 model.
+2. Create an account with Pyannote (here: https://www.pyannote.ai/) if you don't already have one and either start a free trial or buy a package that allows you access to their precision-2 model.
 3. Create a Pyannote API token and save it somewhere

 ## How to Run